 The Internet of Things brings an unprecedented level of connectivity, and it’s increasing the capabilities of automation and automated systems.
 While this is good for many reasons, there’s also some worry over IoT security.
 It’s great that you can access your system remotely, but so can hackers.

 Cybersecurity is becoming a major preoccupation globally.
 Manufacturing is not immune to the problems of bad actors with technological capability.

 The disadvantages don’t outweigh the advantages

 While there are some potential issues with automation, that doesn’t mean that automation is bad.
 Without automation, manufacturing could never be what it is today.
-But as automation continues to become more common, we should think about all of the ways in which automation might impact our lives.
+But as automation continues to become ever more ubiquitous, we should think about all of the ways in which automation might impact our lives…positively and negatively.